HELP PROTECT THE FUTURE OF COOKHAM

 SEWERAGE AND DRAINAGE

-A lot of the sewage system in Cookham is cast iron pipes that are out of date and not built for the capacity of houses.
+The vast majority of the sewage system in Cookham is cast iron pipes that are out of date and not built for the capacity of houses.

 - TRANSPORT AND AMENITIES -